 The more weight we put over one ski than the other, the more effect that ski will have.
 Making you turn more quickly and turning you further across the slope.
 If all your weight is put over one ski, you should turn all the way until that ski is sideways to the slope, which should also bring you to a stop.

-When we snowplough turn it is always the inside edges of the skis that we use, with the outside edges never touching the snow.
+When we snowplough turn it is always the inside edges of the skis that push into the snow, with the outside edges never touching the snow.
 In more advanced manoeuvres the edges used on the skis have to be changed, but with the directions we travel in while snowplough turning there is no need.
-Having no edge changes needed makes snowplough turns much easier as all that needs to be concentrated on is putting your body weight in the correct position, the rest of the position stays the same.
+Having no edge changes needed makes snowplough turns much easier, as it is only your body weight that needs to be moved, while the rest of the position stays the same.

 Walk Through Explanation